Azure/azureml-examples/setup-dsvm/RStudio/README.md

 1. Select **Container** and then select or add a container.
 1. Select **Upload** to upload the scripts

-## Adding RStudio when creaing an Ubuntu DSVM
+## Adding RStudio when creating an Ubuntu DSVM

 To add RStudio when creating a DSVM using [https://portal.azure.com](https://portal.azure.com):
 1. Select the **Advanced** tab.